 Offices have been adapted over the years to create the best working conditions for employees and most homes have not been designed with this in mind.
 Many people in Spain, in particular, have cited lack of space and designated work areas to be one of the main issues they’ve faced.

 “Many of us didn’t have desks or the correct chairs to sit in for hours a day and many of our homes were not suited to spending so much time in,” says Regina Tanker, who works in Andalusia.

 “I am lucky that my company has adapted well and has now provided us with proper work chairs,” she says.

-What other problems have remote workers in Spain faced over the past year?
+What other problems have remote workers in Spain faced over the past two years?

 Several people working remotely for Spanish companies however have told The Local Spain their experiences of remote working have not been positive overall, despite the benefits of not having to commute.

 They cite many avoidable issues, from not being provided with computers and having to use their own, to clients calling and e-mailing at all hours of the day and employees being expected to be ‘on the clock’ all the time.

 The remote work law the Spanish government passed in September 2020 has become a bit of stumbling block for many companies that have argued they can’t take on the extra costs of materials or extra flexibility for all their employees.

 By contrast, other businesses have reaped the financial benefits of not having to rent an office and a study by Spanish corporate social responsibility firm Alares found that 49 percent of companies reported an increase in productivity.